SellgrenLab/sell-gene-explore/README.md

 ### Start Here: Cloning the Repository
-Open your Terminal on Mac (or command line in windows) First, clone the repository using Git, so copy-paste these lines in your terminal:
+Open your Terminal on Mac (or command line in windows), copy-paste these lines in your terminal:
 ```bash
 git clone https://github.com/SellgrenLab/sell-gene-explore/
 cd sell-gene-explore